What is the base rate?

 Will the rate change affect your mortgage?

-That depends on the type of mortgage you have – so here’s a guide to what will happen and the options you can consider.
-Rest assured that if your mortgage payments need to change, we’ll write to you before your next payment date and explain what you need to do.
+Here’s a guide to what will happen and the options you can consider based on the type of mortgage you have.
+Just remember that if your mortgage payments need to change, we’ll write to you before your next payment date and explain what you need to do.

 The change won’t affect your payments immediately, but probably will when your fixed period ends and your mortgage moves to the variable rate shown in your mortgage documents.